NRCan/PlotFTIR/README.md

 More information at [the `ChemoSpec` documentation](https://bryanhanson.github.io/ChemoSpec/index.html).

-## Code of Conduct

-Please note that the `PlotFTIR` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project, you agree to abide by its terms.

 ## Citing This Package

 Please cite this package in any journal articles containing images